deufrai/ML_lua_utils/README.md

-# ML_lua_utils
+# ML lua utils
-Set of utilities for MagicLantern, using LUA scripting
+Set of utilities for [Magic Lantern](https://magiclantern.fm/), using LUA scripting

+- **lvzoomch** : Print a green crosshair target on center of LiveView when zoomed 10x

+*Licenced under GPLv3*